Hazer/Firebucket/README.md

-# Firebucket (Work in progress...)
+# Firebucket
 ![Firebase](https://raw.githubusercontent.com/remychantenay/Firebucket/master/blob/header.jpg)

 A glimpse into the astonishing future of BaaS- [Firebase](https://www.firebase.com/) with a very simple bucket list app.

 ## Presentation
-Since it's interesting evolution from the [Google I/O 2016](https://developers.googleblog.com/2016/05/firebase-expands-to-become-unified-app.html)
+Since its interesting evolution from the [Google I/O 2016](https://developers.googleblog.com/2016/05/firebase-expands-to-become-unified-app.html)
 , I really wanted to play with Firebase to witness the potential as well as the limitations.

 This project is nothing more than a way to put into practice what I've learn.